qluetzow/OPNSense-Rule-Toggler/README.md

 ### Arguments:
-* -h, --help       Show this help message and exit.
+* -h, --help
+    - Show this help message and exit.
-* -v, --version        Show program version and exit.opnsense_host
+* -v, --version
+    - Show program version and exit.
+* opnsense_host
+    - IP address or FQDN or OPNSense.
+* uuid
-* uuid             UUID of automation rule to be enabled/disabled.
+    - UUID of automation rule to be enabled/disabled.
+* api_key
-* api_key          API key for OPNSense.
+    - API key for OPNSense.
+* api_secret
-* api_secret       API secret for OPNSense.
+    - API secret for OPNSense.
-* -e, --enable     Enable automation rule in OPNSense.
+* -e, --enable
+    - Enable automation rule in OPNSense.
-* -d, --disable    Disable automation rule in OPNSense.
+* -d, --disable
+    - Disable automation rule in OPNSense.